jeesung-ahn/jeesung-ahn.github.io/index.md

   <div class="column" markdown="1">

-We examined whether the modular organization of functional connectivity networks in the brain (measured by fMRI) can explain real-world associations between alcohol craving and drinking in non-dependent social drinkers (measured by daily experience sampling for one month).
+We examined whether the modular organization of functional connectivity networks in the brain (measured by fMRI) can explain real-world associations between alcohol craving and drinking in non-dependent social drinkers (measured by daily experience sampling for one month), using multi-level models.
   </div>
 </div>
 <br>